spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

   ```shell
   ./airgap-v$VERSION.bin
   ```
   Upon completion, a success message will be displayed.
-The output is condensed for brevity.
+The output in the example is condensed for brevity.

     ```shell hideClipboard {10}
     Verifying archive integrity...
 100%   MD5 checksums are OK.
 All good.